BeanieODM/beanie/docs/tutorial/defining-a-document.md

 bar = await Sample.get(foo.id)  # get by id
 ```

-If you prefer another type, you can set it up too.
+If you prefer another type, you can set it up as well.
 For example, UUID:

 ```python
 from uuid import UUID, uuid4